HannesOberreiter/bScale/README.md

 # bScale for app.btree.at

 Small Arduino Project for a DIY beehive scale, with SIM900 commands to send to webservice.
-This project is made to work with the webapp **[app.btree.at](https://www.btree.at/app)**, a online database for beekeeper but you can use the webservice you want.
+This project is made to work with the webapp **[app.btree.at](https://www.btree.at/app)**, a online database for beekeeper but you can use any webservice you want.

 # Hardware